 Last Updated on July 26, 2022 by Michelle Ball

-By Michelle Ball, California Education Attorney for Students since 1995
+By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 Is expulsion permanent?